 - The other larger cities besides Tallinn are Tartu, the "intellectual center" of the country, Narva, a city on the river bordering Russia, and Pärnu, a beach resort in southwestern Estonia.

-- Estonian symbols include the cornflower, the barn swallow and the national flag on top of the Tall Hermann (a tower of the Toompea Castle).
+- Estonian symbols include the cornflower, the barn swallow and the Tall Hermann (a tower of the Toompea Castle) flying the national flag.

 - Estonia doesn't really seem to have a "national" sport (with the possible exception of cross-country skiing), instead there are periods when one or two athletes' successes make whatever discipline they're competing in popular (even sumo wrestling!).

-- Estonia is one of the least religious countries in the world, along with the Czech Republic.
+- It is one of the least religious countries in the world, along with the Czech Republic.

 - Estonian historic currency, before adopting the euro, was the kroon.